 When it comes to strength-training equipment, dumbbells reign supreme.
 They're more compact than barbells, easier to hold than kettlebells and better for progressing your workouts than resistance bands.
 Plus, you can add one or two to just about any exercise.

-And because dumbbells are unilateral (in other words, you're holding one in each hand), you can use them in more varied ways compared to a barbell, Forzaglia says.
+And because dumbbells are unilateral (you hold one in each hand), you can use them in more varied ways than a barbell, Forzaglia says.

-To help with all aspects of dumbbell training, the LIVESTRONG.com team has joined forces with Forzaglia to create a 30-day dumbbell challenge.
+To help with all aspects of dumbbell training, the LIVESTRONG.com team joined forces with Forzaglia to create the 30-Day Dumbbell Challenge.

-Starting July 1, this month-long, full-body program will help you decide how to pick the correct weight, master proper form for common exercises and build strength in all your major muscle groups.
+Our most recent session started August 1, 2021, but you can begin any time you want.
+This month-long, full-body program will help you master proper form for common exercises and build strength in all your major muscle groups.

 How the Dumbbell Challenge Works

-Click here for a printer-friendly version of the challenge calendar.
+Get a printer-friendly version of the challenge calendar here.

 How to Join the Dumbbell Challenge

-Print out the calendar above (or save it to your phone) and use it each day to help you stay on track.
+Print out the calendar above or save it to your phone and use it each day to help you stay on track.
 Do the workout (or rest day) listed, then check off each day as you complete it.
-Before you know it, it'll become a habit.